terrestris/d3-util/README.md

 * `titleColor`: the color hex string
 * `titlePadding`: title padding from the top
 * `titleSize`: title size
+* `groupedInitiallyHidden`: a list of grouping indexes for bars that should initially be hidden
+* `groupsInitiallyHidden`: a list of group indexes for bars that should initially be hidden
 * `data`: the data object.
 Example:

 ```javascript